galejohn/Adapted_Euphonium/README.md

 ​​​​In 2018, Robin received a request for an adapted euphonium, from a student in Illinois.
-He asked the students at the Spokane Skill Center for help designing and building it.​
+He asked the students at the Spokane NEWTech Skill Center for help designing and building it.​
  ​

 ​​​​Our first prototype used an Adafruit 32u4 Feather board